 There are occasionally other exceptions, like Australia’s David Campese retaining 11 when he switched to the right wing later in his career and both Brian O’Driscoll (Ireland) and Will Greenwood (England) wearing 13 when playing at inside centre despite it being the number for the outside centre.

 Lettering of shirts was practised by New Zealand when they first met South Africa in 1921, but Wales were the country which became most associated with it.
-The pattern was the same as the system which had 1 as full-back:
+The pattern was the same as the system which had 1 as full-back, with the front row of the scrum having the lower letters.

 By the 1950s, Wales had reverted to numbers but Bristol maintained the same system until being forced to change when the RFU issed the edict instructing everyone to use the more common style.
 Another club which had letters until that change were Leicester.
 Their lettering was along the lines of the modern numbering, with the loosehead prop wearing A and the full-back O. One difference was that the number 8 wore G (the seventh letter) and the openside flanker was H.